Updated 12 July 2021

 Will Tamil Nadu lockdown be extended?

 The government is yet to announce further extensions for complete lockdown in the state.
-Restrictions may increase only after assessing the effect of the current partial lockdown in the state.
+The ongoing lockdown may increase only after assessing the effect of the current lockdown in the state.

 What is the Tamil Nadu e-Pass and who needs it?